-Changes to a student's schedule are made during designated drop and add periods at the beginning of each semester and summer session.
-Once drop and add is over, a student may no longer add classes to their schedule unless the student is enrolled in an open-enrollment program of study.
+Changes to a student's schedule are made through LoLA during the designated drop and add periods at the beginning of each semester.
+Once drop and add is over, a student may no longer add classes to his/her schedule unless the student is enrolled in an open-enrollment program of study.
 Section changes may be allowed due to extenuating circumstances and if approved by the appropriate department head and dean.